Skyree/jquery.timeline/README.md

 Options :
 * element : An element that suits the item property.
-* callback : An optional callback function.
+* callback : An optional callback function handling the new timeline item.

 If you don't need a callback you don't need to use a map.
 * `$('#selector').timeline('prepend', '<div class="block" />')`